Taxes on Selling Your House? Here’s a Plain-English Breakdown

 If you happen to own a second home, whether it’s a slopeside chalet in Colorado, a beach cottage in Cape Cod, or some other dreamy escape, it’s tricky to take advantage of the tax benefit that allows married homeowners to claim up to $500,000 of tax-free gains when they sell their primary house.

-To claim the benefit, you need to live in the second home for at least 2 years.
+To claim the benefit, you need to live in the second home for at least two years.

 Qualifying for a reduced exclusion

-If you don’t qualify for the capital gains tax exclusion, you may qualify for a reduced exclusion if “the living conditions of a qualified individual changes,” according to H&R Block, a global tax services provider founded in 1955.
+If you don’t qualify for the capital gains tax exclusion, you may be eligible for a reduced exclusion.
+This applies if the living conditions of a qualified individual changes.

 So who’s considered a qualified individual in this scenario?